-Stockholders of record as of the close of business on February 16, 1998 will be entitled to notice of and to vote at the Annual Meeting of Stockholders of the Company or any adjournment thereof.
-On such date the Company had outstanding 28,031,285 shares of common stock, par value \$1.00 per share ("Common Stock"), which constitute the Company's only outstanding voting securities.
+Stockholders of record as of the close of business on February 22, 2000 will be entitled to notice of and to vote at the Annual Meeting of Stockholders of the Company or any adjournment thereof.
+On such date the Company had outstanding 25,235,524 shares of common stock, par value \$1.00 per share ("Common Stock"), which constitute the Company's only outstanding voting securities.
 Each share of Common Stock has one vote.
-Unless marked to the contrary, proxies received will be voted (1) for the election to the Board of all nominees to the Board of Directors; (2) for the adoption of the 1997 Stock Option Plan; (3) for the approval of the appointment of Arthur Andersen LLP as independent public accountants of the Company for 1998; and (4) in the discretion of the Proxy Committee on such other business as may properly come before the meeting.
+Unless marked to the contrary, proxies received will be voted (1) for the election to the Board of all nominees to the Board of Directors; (2) for the adoption of the 1999 Stock Option Plan; (3) for the approval of the amendment to the Company's Directors' Stock Compensation Plan to increase the number of shares reserved for award under the Plan from 100,000 to 200,000; (4) for the approval of the appointment of Arthur Andersen LLP as independent public accountants of the Company for 2000; and (5) in the discretion of the Proxy Committee on such other business as may properly come before the meeting.

 A stockholder who has given a proxy may revoke it at any time prior to its exercise at the meeting by filing with the Secretary of the Company an instrument revoking it or a duly executed proxy bearing a later date, or by attending the meeting and voting.
 Attendance at the meeting does not by itself constitute revocation of the proxy.
-Approval the 1997 Stock Option Plan requires the affirmative vote of a majority of the outstanding shares as of the record date.
+Approval of the 1999 Stock Option Plan and the amendment to the Directors' Stock Compensation Plan require the affirmative vote of a majority of the outstanding shares as of the record date.
 The election of directors shall be determined by a plurality of the votes cast.
 Determination of the appointment of Arthur Andersen LLP as independent public accountants shall be by a majority of the votes cast.